php-telegram-bot/docs/docs/start/firstSteps.md

     Skip to [Configure getUpdatesCLI.php](#configure-getupdatescli)

  The bare minimum setup for `manager.php` is the following, where you need to replace the `'api_key'`, `'bot_username'`, `'secret'` and `'webhook'` values with your own.

+ [^1]: It **must** support the UTF-8 encoding, if you don't know what I'm talking about chances are your good with your editor since it's the default 99% of the time.